-Our educational programs are first-class, with an early learning center onsite, one of the finest religious schools in Atlanta, and a robust adult education program.
+Our educational programs are first-class, with an early learning center onsite, one of the finest fully inclusive religious schools in Atlanta, and a robust adult education program.
 Our goal is to provide for a lifetime of Jewish learning.
 We also host a sizable library and media center, wherein our members may check out materials at no charge.

-With six active clergy members, we offer a dynamic blend of worship opportunities that span from the small and intimate to grand classical services incorporating music from our historic pipe organ.
+With five active clergy members, we offer a dynamic blend of worship opportunities that span from the small and intimate to grand classical services incorporating music from our historic pipe organ.
 Our main sanctuary, constructed in 1931, is on the National Register of Historic Places and provides a truly awe-inspiring space in which to practice Jewish ritual life.

 Social justice remains a central aspect of life at The Temple, as it has been for many decades.
 The civil rights advocacy of our senior rabbi during the 1950s and 1960s led to the infamous bombing of our building in 1958.
-Undeterred, we have continued to work towards a more just society with initiatives such as the Zaban Couples Center, partnering with Toomer Elementary School, and advocacy and education on the issue of human trafficking.
+Undeterred, we have continued to work towards a more just society with initiatives such as the Zaban Paradies Center, partnering with Toomer Elementary School, and advocacy and education on the issue of human trafficking.